'Furious Hours' Tells The Tale Of Harper Lee And Her Unfinished Work

 Each section of the book could stand on its own, making it feel, in a way, like three books in one.
 But, ultimately, Furious Hours delivers a gripping, incredibly well-written portrait of not only Harper Lee, but also of mid-20th century Alabama — and a still-unanswered set of crimes to rival the serial killers made infamous in the same time period.

-Ilana Masad is an Israeli-American fiction writer, book critic, essayist and editor for hire.
+Ilana Masad is an Israeli-American fiction writer, critic, and founder/host of the podcast The Other Stories.
+Her debut novel, All My Mother's Lovers, is forthcoming from Dutton in 2020.